Any farm building is a major investment. It needs to be well designed, comply with planning requirements and be built to a good specification.

 Water from roofs, machinery only routes and polythene can be considered clean and should be drained to a watercourse.
 However, washings from collecting yards, calf houses, loose yards to which animals have access and dairy washings are soiled and must be collected.

 It is best if all these are collected in one tank rather than two or three small tanks.

 Every effort should be made to keep soiled water out of the slurry tank as it will fill up quickly and the mixture will be classed as slurry for storage and spreading purposes.

-Calf sheds need plenty of fresh air – not draughts hence do not locate a building that is going to interfere with the air inlets.
-Where this has already happened, it is a good idea to leave a 150mm space between the side sheeting and wall, which will help the upward movement of air.
-The ideal location is where the calves have access to a paddock on fine days and can go back in on cold wet days.
+Calf sheds need plenty of fresh air – not draughts.
+Avoid if at all possible locating a building near the calf house that is going to interfere with the air inlets.
+The ideal location for a calf house is where the calves have access to a paddock on fine days and can go back in on cold wet days.